q3769/conseq4j/README.md

   ConseqServiceFactory.newInstance(10)
   ```

-### Style 2: Submit Each Task Directly for Execution, together with its Sequence Key
+### Style 2: submit each task directly for execution, together with its sequence key

 #### API